Making Friends with the Google Algorithm: For Lawyers

 In mathematics and computer science, an algorithm (/ˈælɡərɪðəm/) is a finite sequence of well-defined, computer-implementable instructions, typically to solve a class of problems or to perform a computation.
 Algorithms are always unambiguous and are used as specifications for performing calculations, data processing, automated reasoning, and other tasks.

-Hmm, you know, there’s gotta be a simpler definition.
+Hmm, you know, there has to be a simpler definition.
 Let’s see … Oxford Languages explains it this way:

 Algorithm – a process or set of rules to be followed in calculations or other problem-solving operations, especially by a computer.